SADMAN30102001SAKIB/ruet-undergraduate-result-management-system/README.md

-# RUET Result Management System
+# RUET Undergraduate Result Management System

-A comprehensive web application for managing student records, course enrollment, and academic results with automated CGPA calculation.
+A comprehensive web application for managing records, course enrollment, and academic results of undergraduate students at RUET with automated CGPA calculation.

 ## Features